RedHatParichay/Pacman/README.md

 attribute x and y coordinates from the superclass PacmanObject.
 To keep track of where the walls and food are placed, I used the built-in Java Linked List structure.
 I also created a score class which deals with updating and writing the score on the screen.
 The ghosts and Pacman move with a combination of which direction to move in(a boolean) and a speed.
 I had to create functions that stop the ghosts and Pacman from going outside the windows and prevent passing through the walls.
-Finally the MazePanel runs everything.
+Finally, the MazePanel runs everything.